-

 Spanish Translation of FSNE REC Available!

-Spanish translation of the 2024 Racial Equity Challenge prompts is provided by FrontLine Farming, a nonprofit farm and advocacy group focusing on food security, food Justice and food sovereignty.
-FrontLine Farming and Mile High Farmers recognize that language justice is an integral part of both racial justice and food justice
+Spanish translation and interpretation of the 2025 Racial Equity Challenge prompts and events is provided by FrontLine Farming, a nonprofit farm and advocacy group focusing on food security, food Justice and food sovereignty.
+FrontLine Farming and Mile High Farmers recognize that language justice is an integral part of both racial

 -